 Yosemite National Park

 To catch glimpses of beautiful fall foliage in California’s Yosemite National Park, wait until late October.
-During this time, you can see a variety of golden yellow and dark orange leaves on the park’s black oaks, in addition to the red and pink leaves of the dogwoods and sugar maples.
+During this time, you can see a variety of golden yellow and dark orange leaves on the park’s black oak trees, in addition to the red and pink leaves of the dogwoods and sugar maples.
 The park includes almost 1,200 square miles of mountain terrain with high cliffs, deep valleys, wilderness areas, and giant sequoias.

 Zion National Park

-The park is made up a wilderness area that is perfect for backpacking, canyoneering, and river trips.
+The park is made up of a wilderness area that is perfect for backpacking, canyoneering, and river trips.
 The area also offers a range of camping options for its fall visitors, making it a wonderful choice for anyone who loves spending time outdoors in the autumn months.

 While you’re in Utah, you may also want to check out Bryce Canyon which is also rich in history and has amazing views.